 “Man’s best friend,” indeed!

-In honour of their heroism, intuition, and dedication to their owners, three life-saving canines have been inducted into Purina PetCare’s Animal Hall of Fame.
+In honour of their heroism, intuition, and dedication to their owners, two life-saving canines have been inducted into Purina PetCare’s 55th annual Animal Hall of Fame.

 For more, click here.